TottemhamHotcarl/test/README.md

 ffs
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Template for a simple Vaadin application that only requires a Servlet 3.0 container to run

 Workflow